Introduction to Multi-Armed Bandits: Online Linear Optimization: Follow The Perturbed Leader

-Let us turn our attention to the full-feedback problem with linear costs.
+Let us turn our attention to \emph{online linear optimization}, \ie bandits with full-feedback and linear costs.
 We do not restrict ourselves to combinatorial actions, and instead allow an arbitrary subset $\mA\subset [0,1]^d$ of feasible actions.
 This subset is fixed over time and known to the algorithm.
 Recall that in each round $t$, the adversary chooses a ``hidden vector" $v_t\in \R^d$, so that the cost for each action $a\in\mA$ is $c_t(a) = a\cdot v_t$.
 We posit an upper bound on the costs: we assume that $v_t$ satisfies $v_t\in [0,U/d]^d$, for some known parameter $U$, so that $c_t(a)\leq U$ for each action $a$.